QuotaClub

 Total OTE range for SDR roles across Australia in 2026, from junior through to BDR/AE hybrid.

-OTE means “On-Target Earnings.”
+OTEmeans “On-Target Earnings.”
 It’s your base salary plus the commission you’d earn at 100% of quota.
 Above 100% you earn more (often a lot more, thanks to accelerators).
 Below 100%, you earn less.
 OTE is the number to negotiate against, not base.
+New to these terms?
+See the full tech sales glossary.

 A$66,500: what a Junior SDR earns before they’ve sold anything